YuankaiQi/REVERIE/README.md

 Note that the results might be slightly different due to using different dependant package versions or GPUs.

-## 5. Data Organization of the REVERIE task
+## 5. Data Organization of the REVERIE Task
 Unzip the data.zip and bbox.zip files.
 Then in the data folder, you get REVERIE_train.json, REVERIE_val_seen.json, and REVERIE_val_unseen.json three files, which provide instructions, paths, and target object of each task.
 In the bbox folder, you get json files that record objects observed at each viewpoint within 3 meters.

 + **Example of tarin/val_seen/val_unseen.json file**